 - List the required podcast tags and required episode tags.

-- Follow Google’s podcast markup guidelines, then double, triple check that every item is correct.
-You may even want to get an extra set of eyeballs on the case, just to be safe.
+- Follow Google’s podcast markup guidelines, then double, triple check every item is correct.

 For marketers, podcasts offer more opportunities to reach new audiences.
 It’s no longer just your website, social channels, and YouTube channel.
 It’s Apple Podcasts, Google Podcasts, Stitcher, the Assistant Directory, and if you play your cards right, a prominent place in the Featured Snippets.